coder-mike/microvium/size-test/size-tests.md

 This is still a reasonable mode to compile in.
 If I say that Microvium requires "at least 8kB of flash" then this is what I'm referring to.

+## With float support enabled

+With float support and overflow checks, the size goes up from 7348 to 8240.
+This might be a typical configuration.

 ## Compiling with O3

 If I use `-O3` instead of `-Os` for optimization, the size goes up from 7,348 to 13,546 bytes.
 That's a significant jump indeed.